 When you press this naughty little circle, the engine’s torque-mapping shifts to a more aggressive and performance-oriented curve.
 Even more performance-oriented than before, if you can imagine such a thing.
 Throttle response is heightened.
 The power steering is slackened off to give you a bit more weight.
 The dampers all puff up their chests to become 30% stiffer.
 And what happens when you’re in the +R zone?
 Well, to return to that Spaceballs analogy, everything goes to plaid.
 It’s just loopy.
 Tighter, firmer, stiffer, quicker, sharper, lots of words that end in –er.
 Excitinger, is that one?
 Yeah, let’s go with that.

 The GT Pack is, in the most literal way, an option to upgrade the hellstorm of fury that is the Civic Type R into an amenable, continent-munching Grand Tourer.
 For a modest sum, your car is lavishly furnished with an integrated Garmin sat-nav, auto headlights, auto wipers, parking sensors, a really fancy stereo, dual-zone climate control, lane departure warning, collision warning, blind spot information (which flashes in the wing mirrors, very cool), traffic sign recognition, and all sorts of other gadgetry to make the car all modern and flash.
-And it’ll still do 167mph, and corner like a forklift, and handle like a laser-beam in a vacuum, and rearrange the architecture of your face with its scenery-pummelling acceleration.
+And it’ll still do 167mph, and corner like a forklift, and handle like a laser beam in a vacuum, and rearrange the architecture of your face with its scenery-pummelling acceleration.
 It can do it all, and it’ll keep coming back for more.

 The Civic Type R is, in short, a riot of detail.
 The gearshift has a 40mm throw, so shifts are super-short; the quad exhausts ape those of the Subaru WRX STI, a keen price rival that feels surreally outclassed next to the CTR; the 235/35 R19 Continentals were developed specifically for this car’s outrageous abilities; the damping is just as supple as it is stiff, so the brilliant handling isn’t supplemented by being on first-name terms with a chiropractor.
 But most importantly of all, it’s got that Type R badge.
 That counts for a hell of a lot.
-Thank goodness Honda are looking after it.
+Thank goodness Honda is looking after it.

 Photos © Chris Frosin